Wednesday, November 20, 2024

 Judges 4, Complete Jewish Bible

 Deborah, prophetess and ruler of Israel, uses general Barak’s 10,000 soldiers and turncoat Jael to protect Israeli girls from being taken as booty by the Canaanites.
-Actual reality is not always what we always thought.
+Actual reality is not always what-we-always-thought.

 Guide: CJB emphasis in bold (CJB online), text in green; NIV in magenta ; Nomads* discussion in yellow; and my comments in gray.